Cases, deaths and hospital admissions: The latest coronavirus numbers for your area

 Coronavirus deaths in Scotland

-The blue line below shows the cumulative number of deaths in Scotland since the pandemic began.
+The blue line below shows the daily number of deaths in Scotland since the pandemic began.

 Daily cases and deaths in your area